katungi/React-cli-section/readme.md

 Ink comes with more elements that allow you to have more control over the user interface of the CLI.

-It also ships with custom hooks to manipulate the data acquired from the terminal, for example ```useInput``` that listens to the user input.
+It also ships with custom hooks to manipulate the data acquired from the terminal, for example, ```useInput``` that listens to the user input.

 Creating CLI applications has never been easier using React ink.
-Go ahead and have fun building more complicated and beautiful CLI applications.
+Go ahead and have fun building more complex and beautiful CLI applications.

-All the code from this tutorial can be found [here](https://github.com/katungi/React-cli-section)
+All the code from this tutorial is hosted [here](https://github.com/katungi/React-cli-section)